mnosinov/microblog/l10n_README.txt

-export_vars.sh is created to use for translation scripts:

-before using translation scripts you need to source this shell script:
+before using translation scripts you need to activate virtual env by command:

-$ source export_var.sh
+$ source /venv/bin/activate

 then you can use flask translate commands: